fishdeity/iRO-Missing_Features_Additions/README.md

 # Installation Steps #

 ### Adding for GPF types (Original Method) ###
-Note this works only for files ending with .gpf or .grf
+Note instructions work only for files ending with .gpf or .grf
 1. Download and install a program like **GRF Editor**: http://www.mediafire.com/?aflylbhblrzpz0h
 2. Download each .gpf in the code section you wish to add to your iRO game (or press the green button **Code** -> **Download ZIP**).
    - Pictures example will use bundle_of_edits .gpf